thewillyan/lamcal/README.md

 using zig `0.12.0-dev.1168+54a4f24ea`, but everything should work on zig `0.11` or above.

-For now only the type evaluator is available, to run in compile the binary
+For now only the type evaluator is available, compile the binary
 with:

 ```bash